Advances in 4D Representation: Geometry, Motion, and Interaction: Training Strategy

 \textbf{Reconstruction loss} provides direct supervision when reference views exist.
 Shape of Motion \cite{wangshapemotion4dreconstructionsingle2024c} optimizes photometric consistency between rendered and captured views, depth supervision from monocular depth priors, and 2D tracking consistency with long-range point tracks.
 The photometric reconstruction loss is implemented as L2 distance between the generated/reconstructed source view with the target view as follows:

-where $\mathcal{T}$ is the number of video frame, $f(.)$ is the rendering function and $o_\textrm{Ref}$ is the reference camera.
-For object centric scenes \cite{jiang2023consistent4d}, a separate foreground masking loss \cite{wangshapemotion4dreconstructionsingle2024c,zeng2024stag4d} is also estimated These reconstruction losses complement or replace SDS when ground truth video supervision is available.
-These losses mostly enhance the per-frame appearance, reduces floating artifacts.
+where $\mathcal{T}$ is the frame count, $f(.)$ is the rendering function and $o_\textrm{Ref}$ is the reference camera.
+For object centric scenes \cite{jiang2023consistent4d}, a separate foreground mask loss \cite{wangshapemotion4dreconstructionsingle2024c,zeng2024stag4d} is also estimated.
+These reconstruction losses complement or replace SDS when ground truth video supervision is available.
+These losses primarily enhance per-frame appearance and reduce floating artifacts.

 \textbf{Regularization losses} ensure physical plausibility.
 Temporal and spatial smoothness use Total Variation loss~\cite{lombardiNeuralVolumesLearningDynamicRenderable2019,fridovich2023k,huang2024textit} and Laplacian regularization~\cite{habermann2021real}.
 Structural integrity is preserved via As-Rigid-As-Possible constraints~\cite{igarashi2005rigid}, isometric loss, and divergence loss.
 ArtGS~\cite{liu2025artgs} uses Chamfer distance for geometry preservation during articulation.